Wolf-Fivousix/D20_Clicker/README.md

 ## Technical implementation details with code snippets (make sure it looks good).
 1) Saving/Loading the game through Storage.
 2) Inactive tab's breaking the "setInterval" game loop.
-   After 1~2h the game is open the browser starts to slug. using setInterval is not working after all.
+Modified to use time difference between updates.

 ## To-dos/future features.
 * Upgrades/Boosters, a.k.a.
 Store.